Understanding sensory processing or integration

 What happens when there are sensory processing issues?

-The senses of children (and adults) with SPD still receive sensory messages, this means there are usually no problems with their vision or hearing or touch sense.
-However, their brain processes the sensory information differently to those who do not have sensory issues.
+The senses of children and adults with sensory needs still receive sensory messages, this means there are usually no problems with their vision or hearing or touch sense.
+However, their brain processes the sensory information differently to those who do not experience sensory differences.
 It is thought that their brain does not integrate, or process, sensory information in the same way as others.

-I explore these responses in more depth on our page signs and symptoms of sensory processing disorder.
-Here, I list some of the common behaviours seen if someone has poor sensory integration or sensory issues.
+I explore these responses in more depth on this page signs and symptoms of sensory processing differences.
+Here, I list some of the common behaviours seen if someone has poor sensory integration or sensory needs.
+It can be quite confusing to pick out these differences, and I cover them in more depth in my sensory training, you can join the training here.

 This video describes sensory processing difficulties from a child’s perspective: